0tho/MM-Core/README.md

 ### Json Files
 All .json files are read from .../config/metamod-core/configs/*.json

-Your json can be just a sinlge object or an array of objects.
+Your json can be just a single object or an array of objects.
 MM-Core handles by default 4 properties:

-* "id" - Every object MUST have and unique identifier
+* "id" - Every object MUST have a unique identifier
 * "type" - Types are used to know to who MM-Core should send this data.
 Ex: "metamod-items.item"
 * "prototype" - This refers to another data object "id".
 See more info below.
-* "onlyPrototype" - This defined if this data is just a model to be copied or a real info
+* "onlyPrototype" - This defines if this data is just a model to be copied or real info

 ### Default Resource Pack
 MM-Core reads .../config/metamod-core/resources/ as a default resourcePack ( it won't show in the list )